Posts Tagged ‘Slipped Capital Femoral Epiphysis’

 We sat in preop and waited for just over an hour.

 Surgery started at 3 and he was done by 4.

 We met with the surgeon and he let us know that once again, everything went very well.

-Our Zman now had a matching set of screws; one in each hip.
+Our Zack now had a matching set of screws; one in each hip.